 The aim of this course is to enable a trainee to identify hazards and controls within confined spaces; develop an emergency procedure plan; and complete the necessary documentation required for a confined space entry.

-At the successful completion of the course the trainee will be able to:
+At the successful completion of the course the candidate will be able to:

-• The required legal documents covering confined space entry are identified.
+- Identify required legal documents covering confined space entry

-• The main hazards of confined spaces are identified in terms of their potential for serious harm.
+- Identify the main hazards of confined spaces in terms of their potential for serious harm

-• The control measures to eliminate or minimise the confined spaces risk are identified.
+- Identify the control measures to eliminate or minimise the confined space risks

 Those qualified with unit 17599 will be able to work unsupervised as well as supervise and manage a group or team.

 Refreshing learning outcomes above for unit standards 18426 and 17599.
 The gas testing component can be refreshed also if applicable unit standards are held (US 25510 or 3058)

 Note: US 3058 Must be assessed at an energy or chemical site

 Note: US 19207 requires evidence of at least one entry "performed on-job under real workplace conditions"